 As a hospice nurse, it’s common for people to ask me if I believe hospice is a calling.
 My answer?
 Absolutely.

 My first experience with hospice was different than most people’s.
 I was a teenager and my mother was receiving hospice care.
 After she passed, I vividly remember my younger brothers’ somber faces.
 I tried my best to comfort them after our tremendous loss.

 Seeing the pain on our faces, one of my mother’s hospice nurses sat with us and effortlessly provided the comfort we desperately needed.
 I was amazed at a how a nurse could console my brothers in a time when their own sister couldn’t.

 A few years later I found myself on the path to becoming a nurse myself.
 I started off in orthopedics but soon fell in love with the fast-paced, high adrenaline atmosphere of the ER.
 I even moved to Alaska to pursue my career there.

 Although I loved my time in the ER, I began to feel as though something was missing.
 I enjoyed the challenge of my job and the satisfaction it brought.
 But I still felt like I was longing for something more.

 I ultimately decided that I needed a change of pace.
 For me, that meant going back to my roots and moving home to southeast Idaho.

 Once I moved home, I began working in home health.
 I had friends from nursing school who worked for Enhabit Home Health & Hospice who shared how happy they were.
 I knew I was a good fit because Enhabit had a long-standing reputation in the community for being an ethical and reliable organization.
-While working with the home health team, I was approached by the Enhabit hospice branch director in Pocatello.
+While working with the home health team, I was approached by an Enhabit hospice branch director in the city.

 She presented a unique opportunity for me to cross-train between our home health and hospice service lines.
 I immediately recognized this as my next great challenge and accepted her offer.